Vivica A. Fox Is Not Happy About Issa Rae’s Rumored ‘Set It Off’ Remake: ‘It’s A Classic, Leave It Alone’

 “It’s a classic, leave it alone.
 There’s absolutely no reason to try to redo it.”
 Fox told ET Live correspondent Melicia Johnson.

 For those unfamiliar, Set It Off is a heist thriller from the late 1990s that starred Fox, Jada Pinkett Smith, Queen Latifah, and Kimberly Elise.
-Set It Off is about four women struggling financially and their decision to begin robbing banks as a means to an end.
-The film received positive feedback from critics in addition to several accolades.
+The film is about four women struggling financially and their decision to begin robbing banks as a means to an end.
+It received positive feedback from critics, in addition to several accolades.

 Back in September, Variety reported that Issa Rae — best known for her work on HBO‘s Insecure — is developing a remake of the 1996 movie.